 If you’re reading this at home, could you please look up and look around?
 What would you pick?

-I’m looking around right now.
-I’m a crafter, so I’ve got lots of bits of ribbon and some nice organic wool, which I reckon is fairly clean.
-(We’ll ignore for a moment, if it’s OK with you, the fact that our cat thinks all the knitting in the house belongs to him.
-I’m confident I could put my hands on a ball that he hasn’t yet kneaded into kitty bread.)
-There’s a fairly new ball of string in the kitchen, and quite a few clean cloths and towels which I could easily cut or tear a strip off.
-Twine in the cupboard, a couple of bandages in the first aid kit and yes, I can see my husband’s shoelaces, but they would be pretty low on the list of things I would want to tie around my fresh, new baby’s cord.
-Maybe it’s just me, but I don’t think so.
+There’s a fairly new ball of string in the kitchen, and quite a few freshly laundered cloths and towels which I could easily cut or tear a strip off.
+Twine in the cupboard and a couple of bandages in the first aid kit, which are even sterile.
+And yes, I can see my husband’s shoelaces, but they would be pretty low on the list of things I would want to tie around my fresh, new baby’s cord.
+Maybe it’s just me, though I don’t think so.
 I think that most people, if asked, could easily put their hands on a relatively clean piece of string, ribbon or fabric.
 And I am going to argue that, even though birth isn’t sterile, any of those things would be better than a shoelace of unknown provenance.

 The husband in the original story agrees with this, by the way, but for slightly different reasons.
 He’s more miffed because he unnecessarily sacrificed a decent shoelace out of his best (and most expensive) trainers.

-And let me just put on record that I salute the bravery of anyone who has caught their baby at home and happened to use a shoelace in the process.
-I sincerely hope you get bought lots of beers while you tell that story for the next twenty years.
-I’m absolutely not criticising innovation or the decisions that people make when they are in a pickle and do what they think they saw happen on the telly after picking up the first string-like thing that comes to hand.
-But I am wondering why this advice is being given out by the health service.
-The staff themselves are probably just saying what they have been told to say.
-But surely we could do better by teaching critical thinking skills and asking people to reassuringly tell partners who end up in this situation to stand by, watch, breathe and cuddle rather than have them thinking that birth is an emergency which necessitates the sacrifice of their trainers.
+So let me just put on record that I salute anyone who has caught their baby at home and happened to use their shoelace in the process.
+It wasn’t your fault.
+I sincerely hope you get bought lots of beer/wine/gin while you tell that story for the next few decades.
+I’m absolutely not criticising innovation or the decisions that people make when they are in a pickle.
+They do what they think they saw happen on the telly after picking up the first string-like thing that comes to hand.